CrunchyData/crunchy-katacoda/postgresql-devel/basics/intropsql/04-formatting.md

 You can use the `\pset` command to customize the way results are displayed.

-Taking the example above: instead of having to scroll through the entire result set, you can instead have the terminal take you directly to the end:
+Instead of having to scroll through the entire result set, you can instead have the terminal take you directly to the end:

 `\pset pager`{{execute}}